getify/foi-lang/formalization-work/Foi-Specification.md

 1. Bind parameters per §3.2 in a fresh, provisional frame (no body heap allocation yet).
 2. Evaluate each precondition in source order.
 For each:
     1. Evaluate the CondClause `[cond]` (or `![cond]`); see §4 for full guard semantics.
-    2. If the clause fires:
+    2. If the clause matches:
         1. Evaluate `consequent` in the call frame.
         2. The function's return value is the consequent value; subsequent preconditions and the body are not evaluated.
         3. **The call is complete.** The body is not entered.
-    3. If the clause does not fire, proceed to the next precondition.
+    3. If the clause does not match, proceed to the next precondition.
 3. If no precondition matches, execute the body per §3.3.

 Preconditions may reference *only* formal parameters.
 Closure-captured bindings from the enclosing scope are not visible inside a precondition expression; preconditions are self-contained predicates over the call's arguments.